We have re-opened the ‘call for sites’ as part of the preparation for our next local plan.

 Why are we carrying out a call for sites?

-We are carrying out a call for sites between 7th October and 18th November to identify potential sites that could help to meet the future needs of the district.
+We are carrying out a call for sites to identify potential sites that could help to meet the future needs of the district.

 Sites received will be considered through an evidence base document known as a housing and economic land availability assessment (HELAA) and ultimately help us understand what land is potentially available for development as we start work on our new local plan.

-It is important that we know where sites are potentially available for a range of uses to help us make decisions on which land is the right land to be allocated for development in the new local plan.
+It is important that we know where sites are potentially available for a range of uses to help us make decisions on which land should be allocated for development in the new local plan.

 Who can put forward a site?

-Land doesn’t need to be in your ownership but as part of the evidence for the new local plan, we are required to assess whether sites can be delivered therefore, it is helpful if as much detail is provided as possible.
+Land doesn’t need to be in your ownership but as part of the evidence for the new local plan, we are required to assess whether sites can be delivered, therefore, it is helpful if you could provide as much detail as possible.

 We have two different ways for sites to be submitted to us on our website: